Romasmi/fullstack-dev-tech-test-task/readme.md

 Traefik dashboard: http://127.0.0.1:8080/dashboard/#/

-DB credentials - look at docker-compose.yml
+DB credentials - look at the docker-compose.yml

-Api docker in swagger.yml
+Api docs are in swagger.yml